 Intermittent fasting can help you achieve new heights in your keto diet.
 It’s a logical progression from a keto diet for those who aren’t bothered by their eating window closing and are satisfied by consuming so much fat.

-Intermittent fasting might help your body go into ketosis sooner besides just practicing the keto diet.
+Intermittent fasting might help your body go into ketosis sooner than just practicing the keto diet.
 Fasting causes your body’s insulin levels and glycogen stores to plummet, causing it to use fat for fuel.

 Studies have indicated that intermittent fasting aids weight loss by reducing hunger and enhancing feelings of fullness.
 You may attain ketosis faster if you combine the keto diet with intermittent fasting than eating a ketogenic diet.